athenahealth/ladon/README.md

 Use `ModelAutomation` unless you have a really good reason not to do so.

 `ModelAutomation` is roughly the equivalent of `Ladon::Core::TestBase` from the beta, but with way more flexibility and potential.

+### ladon-run

+You'll notice a single file in the `bin/` directory: `ladon-run`.

+Let's say you have some form of `Modeler` model, and a `ModelAutomation` that uses your model to do something.
+This utility is how you run your `ModelAutomation`.